Wien Modern

 Wien Modern is a modern music festival in Vienna, Austria that was founded by Claudio Abbado in 1988.
 It was created with the intent of revitalizing the traditional music scene of Vienna.
-Friedrich Cerha, Johannes Maria Staud, Mark Andre, Wolfgang Mitterer, Olga Neuwirth, Peter Eötvös, and Georg Friedrich Haas have been featured at the festival since its inception.
+Friedrich Cerha, Johannes Maria Staud, Mark Andre, Wolfgang Mitterer, Olga Neuwirth, Peter Eötvös, Roger Woodward and Georg Friedrich Haas have been featured at the festival since its inception.